Apprenticeships we offer

 Teaching assistants support teachers and help children with reading, writing and learning activities.

-Nurses care for adults who are sick, injured or have physical disabilities.
+Nurses care for adults who are sick, injured or have physical disabilities

 Levels of Apprenticeships

 When applying for an Apprenticeship, it's also really important that you consider what level of study to begin at.
-The right Apprenticeship for you will depend on your interests, skill level and where you would like to progress to in the future.
+The right Apprenticeship for you will depend on your interests, skill level and where you would like to progress in the future.

 The level of the Apprenticeship is determined by the job role that the Apprentice is in and their prior knowledge and experience.
 For example, a Higher Apprenticeship would require more responsibility in the job role than either an Intermediate or Advanced Apprenticeship.